These are cute, aren’t they? Like little monsters before they get angry and start roaring!

 It cuts through better… it creates better feedback.. more responsive, better clarity.
 It’s an improved Marshall, companies seem to have taken the chance to make things better and not just repeat history… I also cover this subject on my latest Gibson SG Custom Shop.

-Technology is better than 50 years ago, this doesn’t mean we live in the future and we stop using the same concepts as before, there’s no need to revolutionise the gear we use… but… better components, more reliable, and more importantly… better testing environments, more time… smarter people and… a bigger customer always gives you more feedback.
+Technology is better than 50 years ago, this doesn’t mean we live in the future and we stop using the same concepts as before, there’s no need to revolutionise the gear we use… but… better components, more reliable, and more importantly… better testing environments, more time… smarter people and… a bigger customer base always gives you more feedback.
 There is more competition than we ever seen before and brands are listening.

 Ah yes, Malcolm Young, the oil that made the AC/DC engine run.